 Vote for Justice: MA Resources

-Deadline to Request Absentee Ballot: August 26, 2020 at noon
+Deadline to Request Absentee Ballot: November 2, 2020 at noon (but recommended to apply 7 days in advance at minimum)

 In 2020, you do not need a reason to vote by mail in Massachusetts.
 You can request your absentee ballot online.
 You can also call your town clerk to request an absentee ballot.